 In NotesTracker Version 4.3 a single button was added to generate the list of names of all the fields in all of the forms in the database.
-In NotesTracker Version 4.4 this single button was replaced with four buttons that break down the field name lists alphabetically into smaller groupings.
-(This had to be done because it was discovered that the single button ran into memory issues.
-There is a Notes limitation that crops up when the database has many hundreds of fields, and splitting the function into separate buttons was the best way to overcome the limitation.
-It makes little if any difference to the effectiveness of NotesTracker.)
+In NotesTracker Version 4.4 this single button was replaced with the four buttons so as to break down the field name lists into smaller alphabetical groupings.
+(This had to be done because when it was discovered that the single button ran into memory issues.
+There is a Notes limitation that crops up when the database has many hundreds of fields, and splitting the function into the four separate buttons was the simplest way to overcome the limitation.
+It makes no difference to the effectiveness of NotesTracker.)

-The steps involved are easier to carry out than to describe.
-They should only take seconds or at most a minute or two to perform.
-All the same, a brief description follows.
+The steps involved are faster to carry out than to describe.
+They should a matter of seconds, or at most a minute or two, to complete.
+A brief description follows.